dabsterindia/LABs/KNOX/Knox_DabsterInc.md

 ```

 In Above example, we have listed the directories under /user using Webhdfs API call and knox gateway.
 Output result will be displayed in JASON format.
-You can use any [JSON formatter] (https://jsonformatter.org/ "Json Formatter") online, to format this json
+You can use any [Named Link](https://jsonformatter.org/ "JSON Formatter") online, to format this json
 output.

 #### Step 3: Write file to HDFS using Knox gatway